What Is ESG Surgery And More FAQ’s

 • Chew your food thoroughly and sip your liquid.
 Do not drink too quickly.

 • If you have eaten your portion and you still feel hungry, wait at least 30 minutes.
-The connection between the brain and the stomach is delayed so eating more food before that connection happens increases the chances of eating too much and experiencing uncomfortable symptoms.
+Overeating before the brain-stomach connection delays leads to excessive eating and discomfort.

-After the ESG procedure, medications in pill form may take longer to act but it is not expected that the effectiveness of the medication will be affected by the ESG results.
+Following the ESG surgery, the effectiveness of the medication is not expected to be affected.
+However, you may experience a longer onset time for medications in pill form.
 Anti-inflammatory medication such as Advil or Ibuprofen may irritate the stomach more than before the procedure.
-As your weight loss progresses you may find that some of your medication can be adjusted or is no longer needed because often losing weight can alleviate symptoms that were caused or aggravated by the extra weight you were carrying.
+As you progress in losing weight, you may need to adjust or even eliminate certain medications.
+Losing weight can often alleviate symptoms caused or exacerbated by excess weight, making them unnecessary.
 Your doctors will be monitoring and adjusting any medications that you currently take if necessary.

-It is important that you, as the patient, are committed to making lifestyle changes in accordance with doctor recommendations so you can achieve maximum weight loss results and improve your health.
+Commit yourself, as the patient, to making lifestyle changes by doctor recommendations.
+Doing so will help you achieve maximum weight loss results and improve your health.
 But, you will not be doing this alone, you will have access to as much support as you need.
 You will have peers who are also on the same journey experiencing similar issues, you will be meeting with a nutritionist, your doctor as well as a psychologist on an ongoing basis.
 You will have an entire team supporting you on your weight loss journey.

-If you are struggling with being overweight or suffering from health issues due to obesity and are ready to make a commitment to yourself and your health, call IBI today or schedule an appointment online at one of our three Atlanta locations or via telehealth.
+If you are struggling with being higher weight or suffering from health issues due to obesity and are ready to commit yourself and your health, call IBI today or schedule an appointment online at one of our locations or via teleconsult.
 We are ready to commit to helping you reach your health and weight loss goals.